fau-advanced-separations/CADET-Process/docs/source/user_guide/experimental/instruments.md

 Rather than manually assembling a {class}`~CADETProcess.processModel.FlowSheet` and adding events by hand, you pick a pre-built template or compose phases declaratively.

 The design follows the same two-step pattern as plain CADET-Process objects: construct the flow sheet first, then pass it to the process.
+This chapter builds up in that order: the flow sheet topology, then the valve positions and phase primitives, then {class}`~CADETProcess.instruments.PhasedProcess`, which composes them, and finally the protocol templates that specialize it.
+To run a standard protocol without the underlying details, skip ahead to [Process templates](#process-templates).

 ## LC system topology